irfathopi/irfathopi/README.md

 Irfath Hossain Opi

 - I am a Web Developer
-- I am fully skilled with MERN stack
+- I am fully skilled with the MERN stack
 - I am still learning to improve my skills
 - Have a good day